venkataprasad-IT/first-one/README.md

 # first-one
 This is the first repository.
+Our github journey starts from today onwards..!.
+Wishing us all the best as we Collaborate, learn, and Create amazing projects together.